kolossi101/mobile-app-course-assignments/assignment-4-event-management/A4_NADIIA/README.md

    MESSAGING_SENDER_ID=your-messaging-sender-id
    APP_ID=your-app-id

-5. Start the app using `npm start` or `yarn start`
+5. Start the app using `npx expo start` or `npx expo start --tunnel`
-6. Make sure your Firebase project is properly configured
+6. Scan the QR code with Expo Go on your mobile device or run on an emulator
-7. Test on a physical or virtual device using Expo Go
+7. Make sure your Firebase project is properly configured